Wealthronic · Independent personal-finance journalism

 For the cash-flow case: a credit card paid in full at month-end, with the autopay set to the full statement balance.
 You get the same deferral, you get card rewards, you get fraud protection that BNPL does not always offer, and the autopay is one calendar event instead of four.

 For everything else: a sinking fund.
-The $340 coat needed $28 a month set aside for a year.
-I had been doing that for the previous eight months because last winter taught me that one was coming.
-The coat felt cheap on the day I bought it; that is the trick the sinking fund plays, except the trick is on me, not by the merchant.
+The $340 coat needs $28 a month set aside for a year.
+Start it in spring, because last winter already taught you a coat was coming, and the coat feels cheap on the day you buy it.
+That is the same trick BNPL plays — except the sinking fund runs it on your behalf, not the merchant's.

 Editorial note.
 Wealthronic publishes general educational information about personal finance — it is not personalized financial, tax, or legal advice.
 Specific dollar figures, returns, and timeframes in this article describe the author's experience and should not be taken as projections.
 Please consult a licensed financial professional before making material decisions about your money.
 Read our full editorial & affiliate disclosure.